kd9rca/foxhunttx/README.md

 # foxhunttx

 Here's my version of an arduino based fox hunt controller.
+I've been running it on a knockoff arduino nano with a basic 5v relay for ptt and a hacked up baofeng earpiece for the radio connection.
+Haven't yet tested it for range or runtime.
+Using a UV-5R for the transmitter.

 As of now, the included featues are (in no particular order):
 	1- DTMF commands